Stanford romps into Elite Eight, 89-62 over Missouri State

 NO CONCERNS

-Williams, Stanford's career leader in 3-pointers, tweaked an ankle late in the second-round win over Oklahoma State, but appeared to show no lingering effects Sunday.
-Williams easily slashed around several defenders for an early layup and finished with 16 points on 6-of-12 shooting.
+Williams tweaked an ankle late in the second-round win over Oklahoma State, but appeared to show no lingering effects Sunday.
+She easily slashed around several defenders for an early layup.
+She was 6-of-12 shooting and had four assists in 30 minutes on the court in a game she could have rested longer.

 STAT LINE